Deep learning-derived arterial input function for dynamic brain PET: Related work

 \subsection{Direct estimation of IDIF}

-Alternatively, IDIF can also be estimated directly from voxel values in dynamic PET, avoiding explicit segmentation of the carotid arteries~\citep{naganawa2005extraction, naganawa2005omission, naganawa2008robust, b2006extraction, wang2006model}.
+Alternatively, IDIF can be estimated directly from voxel values in dynamic PET, avoiding explicit segmentation of the carotid arteries~\citep{naganawa2005extraction, naganawa2005omission, naganawa2008robust, b2006extraction, wang2006model}.
 Such approaches commonly rely on statistical decomposition techniques, particularly independent component analysis (ICA), to separate voxel signals into plasma and tissue components.
-However, these methods typically cannot fully eliminate invasive blood sampling; usually, at least one blood sample is required at a specific time point to calibrate the estimated IDIF.
 For example, Naganawa~\emph{et al.} proposed the following model to describe voxel values in dynamic PET images~\citep{naganawa2005extraction, naganawa2005omission}:

 where $s_p(q)$ and $s_t(q)$ represent the plasma and tissue contributions of the voxel $q$, respectively, while $c_p(t)$ and $c_t(t)$ denote the uncalibrated IDIF and the tissue time activity curve (tTAC) at time $t$, respectively.
 When expressed in matrix form, Eqn. \ref{eqn:naganawa_IDIF} transforms into $\mathbf{X}=\mathbf{CS}$, where a modified ICA method known as EPICA decomposes the dynamic PET data matrix $\mathbf{X}$ into component matrices $\mathbf{C}$ and $\mathbf{S}$.
 The plasma-related component in $\mathbf{S}$ provides the uncalibrated IDIF.
-Since ICA cannot inherently determine the scale and sign of its estimated components, a single blood sample, typically at the peak of the true AIF, is obtained for calibration purposes.
-Similarly, Bodvarsson~\emph{et al.} employed non-negative matrix factorization (NMF) instead of ICA to perform voxel decomposition and derive the IDIF~\citep{b2006extraction}.
-Building upon previous approaches, Naganawa~\emph{et al.} later enhanced the intersectional searching algorithm (ISA)~\citep{wang2006model}, developing EPISA.
-EPISA estimates a time-integrated IDIF directly from PET images suitable for Logan graphical analysis~\citep{logan1990graphical}, utilizing distinct tTACs derived from image regions grouped by intensity-based clustering methods.
+Similarly, Bodvarsson~\emph{et al.} employed non-negative matrix factorization (NMF) to derive the IDIF~\citep{b2006extraction}.
+Later, \citet{naganawa2008robust} advanced the intersectional searching algorithm (ISA)~\citep{wang2006model}, developing EPISA, which estimates a time-integrated IDIF directly from PET images for Logan graphical analysis~\citep{logan1990graphical}, using tTACs obtained from intensity-based clustering.
+A key limitation of decomposition-based methods is that they often cannot inherently determine the scale or sign of estimated components, requiring calibration with a single blood sample, typically taken at the AIF peak.